kennylajara/run-up/README.md

 >
 > — Linus Torvalds ([source](https://towardsdatascience.com/data-versioning-all-you-need-to-know-7077aa5ed6d1#d5e7))

 So why another backup solution?
-Because you have to finally solve these problems and that's what this tool does by creating "fragmented backups", a new backup strategy that not only reduces both backup creation and restore time, but avoids data duplication altogether.
+Because we have to finally solve these problems and that's what this tool does by creating "fragmented backups", a new backup strategy that not only reduces both backup creation and restore time, but avoids data duplication altogether.

 ## Usage